genshin-base/main-site/data/translated/builds/en.md

 [Black Tassel](#weapon:black-tassel)<br>
 At \[C4\], Thoma gains 15 energy when he fires his Elemental Burst.
 This effectively reduces his energy cost to 65 and makes it possible to use Black Tassel with ER sands instead of ER weapon with ER sands to furthermore strengthen his shield.

+**Regarding Artifact sets**

+**The Instructor (4)**
+This set ideally works best in heavily reaction focused teams like Hu Tao vape where the Elemental Mastery is utilized well.
+But this comes at the cost of making Thoma even more difficult to build, since you have fewer potential substat rolls using 4star artifacts, and therefore less of a chance of hitting his Energy Recharge and HP goals.

 # === characters.#tighnari.credits ===